How to Identify the Apiaceae / Carrot Family

 Taxonomy of Apiaceae

 2. Azorelloideae – Annual herbs or small shrubs, often hummock-forming.
-Leaves are simple, trifid to palmately lobed, stipulate.
+Leaves are simple, trifid to palmately lobed, and stipulate.
 Fruit with wings or ribs where the wings or ribs are the largest.
 Mostly South American, particularly the Patagonia region.

 3. Mackinlayoideae – Annual herbs to shrubs.
 Leaves may or may not be pedately compound, palmate to simple, and are stipulate.
 Fruit is drupaceous and often laterally compressed.
 Mostly Old World Tropics.